Caitlinb2021/Skomer-Lodge-1/README.md

 This VR application is part of a dissertation research project to answer the question "Is Virtual Reality a useful tool in aiding less mobile indidviduals to make more informed decisions when booking accommodation" .
 The app uses matterport scans for accuracy and scale, pro builder for precision bulding, XR interaction Manager to enable movment and interactivity throughout the experience and a step by step tutorial on how to use the controllers.

 # 📹🎞️: Video
-Check out what to expect from the app below:
+Check out what to expect from the app below: https://youtu.be/cPKWvUCq_hg

 ## ⬇️ How To Play
-To run The Shark Trust VR Training Application, you will need a VR headset.
+To run the Skomer Lodge VR Application, you will need a VR headset.
 The app is compatible with the Meta Quest 2.
-To install simply download the release APK and add it on to the device.
+To install simply download the release APK and add it on to the device using SideQuest.

 ## ✔️ Features
 •	Immersive VR experience <br/>